arcj-hub/BasisSetSimulation/README.md

 ## Citing the Work

-If you find this work helpful or use any part of it in your research or publications, please consider citing it { xx NeuroLibre link }.
+If you find this work helpful or use any part of it in your research or publications, please consider citing it { xx link }.

 ## Acknowledgments